 The Timothy Education Scholarship Fund

 Helps defray expenses and reduce loan obligations for junior or senior Education majors interested in entering public school teaching

 The Timothy Education Scholarship Fund was established in 2006 to help defray expenses and reduce loan obligations for students of junior or senior standing interested in entering public school teaching.
 The donor intends to provide annual gifts to provide equal awards for up to two junior and two senior full-time undergraduate students majoring in education.
 The recipients will be selected annually by the Education Department and must have need based loans, be committed to teaching in public schools, and provide essay answers to two questions about their interest in education, their future professional goals, and how they intend to exemplify the Department of Education's Conceptual Framework as they live out their faith in Jesus Christ as educators in the public school system.

 Provides funds for Education majors

-The Fadenrecht Memorial Fund was established in 2008 in memory of and based on the preferences of Rose Fadenrecht.
+The Fadenrecht Memorial Fund was established in 2008 in memory of and based on the preferences of Rose Fadenrecht and is not restricted to students with financial need.
 This memorial provides scholarship funds for students majoring in education.